LagoLunatic/dsvrandom/README.txt

 If you check the "Reveal breakable walls" option in the Game Tweaks tab, all breakable walls will always blink as if you had Peeping Eye/Eye for Decay on.
 You can also check the spoiler log located at /logs/spoiler_log.txt.
 This lists the area that each progression item got placed in.

+Q: I fell into a pit and can't get back out without jump upgrades!

+A: Check your inventory if you're using any of the room/map randomization options or the portrait randomizer option.
+You have a magical ticket that doesn't get consumed when used, so you can use that to return to your starting room any time you get trapped like this.
+But if you're not using any of those options you won't have an infinitely usable magical ticket, in which case you may want to report this as a bug.

 Q: I can't make the jump in the room after Flying Armor.

 A: You can make the jump without any souls by doing a backdash jump off the very edge: http://i.imgur.com/ZXSHMcw.gif